mishalyn-mei-ilmeng/mishalyn-mei-ilmeng.github.io/essays/stackoverflow-questions.md

   Please check the error message above and report to https://github.com/SpecFlowOSS/SpecFlow.VS/issues if you cannot fix.
 ```

-Unlike the first example, the second example had some productive comments that offered solutions.
+Unlike the first example, this forum had some productive comments that offered solutions.

 ## Conclusion
 The practice of asking smart questions can improve the experience for everyone involved.
 A well-laid-out question and post can make it easier for those helping to understand the problem.
 It also requires you to truly think about what is happening, which might lead to you solving the problem on your own.
 When viewers can understand the situation clearly, it makes it easier to receive help.